 Another day begins for the Kona coffee farmer.
 While cardinals start their song and morning breezes flow down from Mauna Loa (elevation 13,333 feet), the farmer grabs a cup of his best brew and walks out the door into history.

 Kona coffee refers to coffee that is grown only in the North and South Districts of Kona on Hawaii island .
 These Kona Districts cover an area of about 20 miles long and 2 miles wide, on the west coast of the island.
 The North Kona area is on the slopes of Mt.
 Hualalai, while South Kona is on the slopes of Mauna Loa.

 At last count, there were fewer than 600 farms growing coffee in the Kona Districts.
 While there are several farms over 65 acres each, the majority are much smaller and average about 5 acres.
 Only these farms produce Kona coffee.
 Coffee that is grown on other parts of the island or on other islands within the Hawaiian Chain may not call their product Kona coffee.

-Kona Coffee, a Coffea arabica -var. typica, is generally acknowledged as one of the two most highly valued coffees in the world and it was brought, in 1829, to Hawaii island by missionary and teacher Samuel Ruggles.
-Ruggles brought coffee as an ornamental plant from the island of Oahu where Don Francisco de Paula Marin is credited with introducing the very first plants in 1813.
+Kona Coffee, a Coffea arabica -var. typica, is generally acknowledged as one of the two most highly valued coffees in the world and it was first brought, in 1829, to Hawaii island by missionary and teacher Samuel Ruggles.

 Coffee immediately thrived in the optimum weather pattern of mauka Kona, where sunny mornings and an afternoon cloud cover continue to be the norm.
 Kona’s wet summer and dry winter is the exact climate the Coffea arabica plant prefers.